Undline/UndChain/M3L_GSS.md

 ### **Final Thoughts**

-The **Omni-Interface Adaptation** system is a **game-changer for digital interaction**, enabling a **seamless, responsive, and intelligent multi-device ecosystem**.
+The **Omni-Interface System** system is a **game-changer for digital interaction**, enabling a **seamless, responsive, and intelligent multi-device ecosystem**.
 Whether users switch between devices, combine input methods, or leverage AI for optimized interaction, **this system ensures a frictionless and future-ready experience**.
 This is the essence of **Web4**, where technology integrates seamlessly into daily life, responding dynamically to user needs and creating a truly **immersive digital environment**.

 ---
 ---